 Our nutrition expert Sophie Bruno explains the good and the bad when it comes to smoothie nutrition.
+During the Covid lockdown many people used the opportunity to make their own smoothies.

 Fruit juices and smoothies are all the rage: supermarkets are brimming with them, kitchens are stocked up with high-tech fruit blending gadgets and high-street vendors have picked up on this hype – it is smoothie galore!
 It’s not hard to see why this particular sector is so popular; after all, it’s a quick, tasty and convenient way to get a shot of essential vitamins and minerals, which will contribute to meeting your daily nutritional requirements.
 This is certainly a very appealing aspect in our health-conscious, fast-paced lifestyle.